 Steroid hormones naturally exist in the human body.
 They are responsible for important body processes that include the development of sex organs, as well as the formation of the immune and stress response.

-While AAS naturally exist, they can also be man-made and supplemented through either injecting into muscle tissue or swallowed orally.
+While anabolic steroids naturally exist in the body, they can also be man-made and supplemented through either injecting into muscle tissue or swallowed orally.

-Although doctors use AAS to treat a variety of health conditions, including delayed puberty, reduced sex drive, and the wasting of the body due to severe diseases like HIV/AIDS and cancer, AAS treatment can cause severe side effects, including, but not limited to, hormonal imbalances, hypertension, liver damage, heart problems, hair loss, excessive hair growth, and skin problems like acne.
-In fact, anabolic steroid abusers are likely to experience acne not only on the face but also on the shoulders and back.1
+Although doctors use anabolic steroids to treat a variety of health conditions, including delayed puberty, reduced sex drive, and the wasting of the body due to severe diseases like HIV/AIDS and cancer, anabolic steroid treatment can cause severe side effects, including, but not limited to, hormonal imbalances, breast growth in men, atrophy of the testicles, hypertension, liver damage, heart problems, hair loss, excessive hair growth, and skin problems like acne.1

-Anabolic steroids trigger acne by increasing the production of sebum in the pores of the skin.
-Research shows us that increased sebum production normally leads to more acne.2
+The reason anabolic steroids lead to acne is relatively simple.
+They increase the production of skin oil (sebum) in the pores of the skin.
+Increased sebum production normally leads to more acne.2

-Adding evidence to the connection between androgens and acne, other studies that have focused on castrated men who do not have androgen hormones have found that due to a lack of androgens, castrated men "do not develop acne."
+Adding evidence to the connection between anabolic steroids and acne, other studies that have focused on castrated men who do not have androgen steroid hormones have found that due to a lack of androgen steroid hormones, castrated men "do not develop acne."
 However, scientists can observe acne in castrated men who receive testosterone replacement.2,3

 A 1994 study published in The Journal of Clinical Endocrinology and Metabolism examined how a high dose of testosterone impacts behavior and physiology of healthy men.
 To perform this study, healthy men were injected with an abundance of testosterone once a week for 20 weeks.
 The researchers found that half of the 19 participants who took a high dose of testosterone developed acne, and the majority of the men who developed acne were younger and had a previous medical history of it.5

 A 1997 study published in the British Journal of Sports Medicine examined the side effects reported by 100 male anabolic steroid abusers.
-They found that the most common side effect was acne - 54% of the study-participants experiencing the skin condition.7
+They found that the most common side effect was acne - 54% of the study participants experienced the skin condition.7

 A 2007 study published in the JDDG examined the side effects reported by the 4339 anabolic steroid abusers who called an anti-doping hotline run by Huddinge University Hospital in Stockholm, Sweden.
 AAS abusers reported acne as the third most common side effect after aggression and depression, with an incidence rate of 18%.8